CQCL/pytket-extensions/modules/pytket-cirq/README.md

 # pytket-cirq

-[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a Python module for interfacing with CQC tket, a set of quantum programming tools.
+[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with CQC tket, a set of quantum programming tools.

 [Cirq](https://www.github.com/quantumlib/cirq) is a python library for producing